Written by Aaron R. Winston

 Proving your case brings us to the ultimate question of which one you should pursue.

-Chiropractic treatment or physical therapy after a car accident?
+Should you get chiropractic treatment or physical therapy after a car accident?
 It is a valid question with an answer that you may have expected in the first place: both.

 The reality is that it does not have to be one or the other, nor should it.
 Both chiropractic care and physical therapy play critical roles in recovering from the injuries you suffer following an injury.